Examinations, Assignments and Regulations

 During enrolment you will be asked which assessment model you wish to choose for each of your deferred modules – you do not need to choose the same option for all deferred modules.

-If you continue with the existing module in 2014 but do not sit the exam, you will automatically be transferred to the new module for the 2015 study year.
+If you continued with an existing module in 2014 but do not sit the exam, you will automatically be transferred to the new module for the 2015 study year.
 You will then need to submit an EA in 2015 in order to be eligible to sit the exam.

 Examination entry forms – a University of London requirement